-Adam is an interdisciplinary romantic love and human mating researcher who employs an evolutionary framework in his theory and analysis.
+Adam is an interdisciplinary romantic love and human mating researcher who employs an ethological framework in his theory and analysis.
 He has a Bachelor of Psychology (Honours) and a Bachelor of Laws from the Australian National University.
-He is currently enrolled in a PhD in Biological Anthropology at the Australian National University.
-Adam’s research investigates romantic love using methods and approaches from biological anthropology, human ethology, and evolutionary psychology.
-Adam is a proponent of a new approach to the science of romantic love which takes a broad definition of romantic love, uses an evolutionary framework, and suggests it evolved by co-opting mother-infant bonding.
+He is currently enrolled in a PhD in Biological Anthropology at the Australian National University’s School of Archaeology and Anthropology and holds a position as a Sessional Academic at Federation University Australia in the Institute of Health and Wellbeing.
+Adam’s research investigates romantic love using methods and approaches from biological anthropology, human ethology, and psychology.
+Adam is a proponent of a new approach to the science of romantic love which takes a broad definition of romantic love, uses an ethological framework, and suggests it evolved by co-opting mother-infant bonding.

 In 2021, with his co-author, Adam published a comprehensive review of romantic love using multiple biological perspectives and proposed a new, ethologically-informed, definition of romantic love.
-He is responsible for the loveresearch.info monthly email update of the latest scientific romantic and companionate love research and annual Symposium.
+He is responsible for the loveresearch.info monthly email update of the latest scientific research on love in romantic relationships and annual Symposium.

 Adam’s CV.